BA (Hons) International Business with Communications Studies

 4+0

-Note: For the 2+2 study model courses, the student will spend the last two years at our UK campus.
+About the study model: For the 2+2 study model courses, the student will spend the last two years at our UK campus.
 For the 4+0 study model courses, the student will spend the entire degree programme in Ningbo, China with 'study abroad' opportunities from year three.

 Introductory video